-Yup, its official- Spring is nowhere in sight.
+Yup, it’s official- Spring is nowhere in sight.
 We have had yet another snowstorm and J (my daughter) keeps asking when she will see any grass.
-Today I will be sharing with you a few or our Spring math preschool activities that J did to both work on her mat skills as well as her fine motor and pencil grasp.
+Today I will be sharing with you a few of our Spring math preschool activities that Jay completed.
+These activities allowed her to work on her math skills as well as her fine motor and pencil grasp.

 SPRING MATH PRESCHOOL ACTIVITIES

 Before you can start all the fun you need a few things: (Please note that affiliate links are used below for your convenience):